JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Web bundle
 - Added the web bundle analyzer #DONE

+## Database calls optimization
+- Try to see if we are fetching doubled or unnecessary data in the trpc endpoints and try to slim down the data being fetched

 ## Messaging
 - Let's use git to create a separate version to work on and then merge it with the main branch once I am finished with it